Tanner-Denti/TANNERS_USER_MANUAL/Tanners_User_Manual.md

 #### *How to help me*
 * *I am a thorough individual.
 As such, when I am learning something new I tend to take my time so I don't accidentally miss something important.
 In these moments, your patience will always be appreciated.*
-* *I will be receptive to any hints that I need be doing something better, but encouraging me on what I'm doing well is the best way to see improvement.*
+* *I will be receptive to any hints that I need to be doing something better, but encouraging me on what I'm doing well is the best way to see improvement.*
 * *I give a lot of attention to detail.
 Let me know when this is unnecessary so that I can move faster.*

 #### *What people misunderstand about me*